kkarsten62/QMapShack.AppImage/README.md

 A good practices could be also to start QMapShack.AppImage with a dedicated configration file using `-c` option to avoid conflicts with an existing QMapShack installation, like:

 `./QMapShack.AppImage -c myConfigFile.conf`

+## Prune your Docker environment

+From time to time, it is advisable to clean up the Docker environment.
+This frees up storage space.
+However, the build and run processes will need to be restarted.

+`sudo docker system prune`

 ---